mmomtchev/magickwand.js/README.md

 ### Rebuilding from git or using an externally provided ImageMagick library

-* In order to regenerate the C++ wrapping code, you will need SWIG JavaScript Evolution 5.0.3 - available from https://github.com/mmomtchev/swig.git (as of 2024-01-18, the basic Node-API has been merged to the main SWIG trunk, the async support is in review, everything else is available only in SWIG JSE)
+* In order to regenerate the C++ wrapping code, you will need SWIG JavaScript Evolution 5.0.4 - available using the [`mmomtchev/setup-swig`](https://github.com/mmomtchev/setup-swig/) Github action or from [`conan`](https://github.com/mmomtchev/swig-conan)
-* Alternatively, if you don't want to rebuild SWIG JSE yourself, you can clone the `generated` branch where all files have been pre-generated - `npm run deps:download` does this automatically after `npm install`
+* Alternatively, if you don't want to rebuild SWIG JSE yourself, the SWIG-generated wrappers are included in the published `npm` packages

 * Recursively clone the repo
 ```shell